Meet Southern California-based photographer and member, Scott Lorenzen.

 No, but I do listen to a lot of audiobooks.

-Who are you following on Instagram?
+Who are your top 5 favorites that you’re following on Instagram?

 Who were your biggest influencers?